rmalldt/games-js/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A popular Tic-Tac-Toe game in the web app version where two players can play the game.
+A popular Tic-Tac-Toe game where two players can play the game of Tic-Tac-Toe.

 ### Start the game